 Ticks are analyzed at Purdue for hundreds of bacteria and viruses using a sequencing technique called “MiSeq”.
 We use this information to develop detailed, region-specific disease-risk maps and educational materials for public health professionals.

-Citizen Science Opportunities for High School and 4H Students
+Citizen Science Opportunities for Indiana High School and 4H Students: Join the Tick INsiders Team, Tick Collection Workshop and Day on Campus

-Collections take place at Indiana State Parks, and may occur either during a weekday or weekend between April and September.
-Applicants must be able to commit a half-day to collecting (maximum 3 hours on site, not including travel to site), and have the consent of their parent or legal guardian.
-A background in biology or entomology and previous experience in field research is strongly recommended.
+A background in biology or entomology and previous experience in field research is strongly recommended, but not required.
 Students enrolled in 4-H (esp. entomology, wildlife, or shooting sports education) are particularly encouraged to apply.

 Please see https://tickinsiders.org/ticks/ or https://extension.entm.purdue.edu/publichealth/insects/tick.html for more information about ticks, tick habitat, and disease risks.